Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 460 should in theory be much superior to the GeForce 8600 GT 256MB GDDR3 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 460 will be 286% faster than the GeForce 8600 GT 256MB GDDR3 overall, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 460 should be quite a bit (more or less 338%) faster with regards to AF than the GeForce 8600 GT 256MB GDDR3. (explain)
+Texel RateThe GeForce GTX 460 is much (approximately 338%) more effective at anisotropic filtering than the GeForce 8600 GT 256MB GDDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison